-Customers have entrusted Cisco Webex with their mission-critical collaboration, meetings, messages, calls, and data.
+Customers have entrusted Cisco Webex with their collaboration , meetings, messages, calls, and mission-critical data.
 They want Webex to protect their data, help them comply with privacy laws and regulations, and reduce the risk of exposure to competition, private or confidential data being made public, unwanted press and a bad reputation.
-Webex provides a strengthened collaboration platform that helps keep customer data safe by making privacy and security the highest priority in the design, development, deployment, and maintenance of our networks, platforms, and applications.
+Webex provides a platform for collaboration that helps maintain the security of customer data by making privacy and security the highest priority in the design, development, implementation and maintenance of our networks, platforms and applications.
 Webex employs multiple technologies, procedures, and equipment to ensure the collaboration platform meets privacy and security requirements and provides customers with a choice of region to store their user content.

-CISCO continually assesses and fixes vulnerabilities and monitors networks and systems for outages, service latency, and unusual and unauthorized events and activities.
+CISCO continually assesses and remediates vulnerabilities and monitors networks and systems for outages, service latency, and unusual and unauthorized events and activities.

 Safe throughout the ecosystem